 The American Cancer Society recommends that women at average risk of colorectal cancer have one of the following screening tests beginning at age 45:

 - CT colonography (virtual colonoscopy) every five years

 If either the flexible sigmoidoscopy or CT colonography is positive, it should be followed up with a colonoscopy.

 - Fecal occult blood test (FOBT) every year

 - Fecal immunochemical test (FIT) every year

-- Stool DNA (sDNA), interval uncertain
+- Stool DNA (sDNA), every three years

 Discuss options and procedures with your health care professional to determine the best screening method for you.